nh60211as/Cirilla/README.md

-# Cirilla Fork to edit Max Decoration Level
+# Cirilla Fork to edit Max Decoration Level Indicator
-Source code to generate patched GMD files of
+Source code to generate patched GMD files of \
 "Max Decoration Level Indicator (Updated)" for Monster Hunter: World: https://www.nexusmods.com/monsterhunterworld/mods/1088

 ## How to use the program